 - J. P. King

 Internet Foreclosure Companies

 - Web-based foreclosure companies charge a fee for providing you with a list of foreclosure properties.
-The reason that it takes time, trouble and expertise to locate and assemble accurate national foreclosure lists.
+The reason they charge is because t it takes time, trouble, and expertise to locate and assemble accurate national foreclosure lists.
 You may find it's worth it to let companies like Foreclosure.com and RealtyTrac search for you.

 Courthouse Steps Auctions